 In the context of the insolvency or financial distress, certain acts performed by the directors may give rise to specific criminal offences such as:

 Directors of a joint stock company are liable to:

-During a bankruptcy procedure, compulsory administrative liquidation or extraordinary administration for large insolvent enterprises, actions for liability provided by the Italian Civil Code shall be brought by the receiver, the liquidator and the special commissioner.
+During a judicial liquidation, compulsory administrative liquidation or extraordinary administration for large insolvent enterprises, actions for liability provided by the Italian Civil Code shall be brought by the receiver, the liquidator and the special commissioner.

-Specifically, the Bankruptcy Law (Article 146) establishes that the receiver, with the approval of the delegated judge and after consulting the creditors’ committee, may file:
+Specifically, CIC (Article 255) establishes that the receiver, with the approval of the delegated judge and after consulting the creditors’ committee, may file:

-Article 378 of the Crisis and Insolvency Code amended Article 2476 of the Italian Civil Code, providing that directors of a limited liability company shall be liable to the company's creditors for any failure to comply with obligations relating to the preservation of the integrity of the company's assets.
+Article 378 CIC amended Article 2476 of the Italian Civil Code, providing that directors of a limited liability company shall be liable to the company's creditors for any failure to comply with obligations relating to the preservation of the integrity of the company's assets.

 Historical transactions that preceded an insolvency process may be annulled under certain conditions.